CraigorTheMighty/YABE/README.md

 This started as a tiny project, then grew arms and legs, so please excuse the mess.

+- Also, if you're hiring: I'm interested. ;)

 Quality / Performance
 =====================